Meeting locations are subject to change.

 Devin is a certified apologetics instructor with CrossExamined Ministry.
 He has been teaching in churches, youth and college groups and at various ministry events on apologetics and theology for the last fourteen years and has spoken at the National Conference on Christian Apologetics.
 He also teaches a weekly apologetics and theology class at Kershaw Correctional Institute as a part of the Prison to Society faith-based program.

 Devin and Melissa, co-host a weekly internet radio broadcast, Theology Matters with the Pellews, where they discuss issues related to Christian apologetics, theology and biblical worldview.
 Devin has served as a Pastoral Intern and as a small group leader for both youth and adults.
-Melissa regularly leads women theology, discipleship and apologetics groups.
-Devin currently pastors a new church plant, Holy Trinity Bible Chapel, with an emphasis on expository preaching and apologetics near the Winthrop campus in Rock Hill, SC.
+Melissa regularly leads women theology, discipleship and apologetics groups and Devin is an ordained Southern Baptist minister.
 Devin and Melissa are involved in pro-life activism and have spoken in various venues on pro-life issues and topics.
 They have been married for thirteen years and have one young daughter, Eliana Grace.

 Geoffrey S. Morrow is the director of the Outdoor Education Center (OEC) and an instructor in the Department of Physical Education, Sport & Human Performance (PESH) at Winthrop University in Rock Hill, South Carolina.
 In 2007, he graduated Summa Cum Laude from Winthrop, receiving his B.S. degree in Fitness & Wellness with a concentration in outdoor leadership.
 He returned to Winthrop and in 2009, received a M.S. degree in health-related physical education.
 During his graduate studies, Mr. Morrow served as a graduate assistant in the PESH Department and interim coordinator of the Outdoor Education Center.
 Upon completing his M.S. degree, he joined the PESH faculty as the OEC director.